School of Education

 Dr. Gupta’s research interests are interdisciplinary and draw upon the fields of the history, philosophy and sociology of education; postcolonial theory; urban education; international and comparative education; and early childhood teacher education.
 Her scholarship is focused on teacher preparation with an emphasis on the themes of cross-cultural perspectives on teaching, learning, and development; socio-cultural-historical constructivism in teaching and learning; and the impact of globalization on teacher preparation and practice.
 The integration of these themes also appears in her teaching at the Masters and Doctoral levels.
 As a Fulbright Senior Research Scholar she conducted a multi-country examination of current directions in early education and urban teacher preparation policies in response to the effects of globalization in South Asia.

-Tan, G; Gupta, A. & Berkley, M. (in contract).
+Tan, G; Gupta, A. & Wilgus, G. (2019).
 Investment in Early Childhood Education in a Globalized World: Practices and Parental Philosophies in China, India and the United States.
 New York, NY: Palgrave Macmillan.

 Gupta, A. (2014).
 Diverse Early Childhood Education Policies and Practices: Voices and Images from Five Countries in Asia.
 New York, NY: Routledge.